MelaQityNova/business-landing-page/README.md

 # business-landing-page
 А business-landing-page for MelaQityNova - a company manufacturing Melanin, Chitin and New Earth (fertiliser) from BSFL.
+We tackle one of the world's most pressing challenges—organic waste management—while simultaneously creating valuable products that serve growing market demands.
+By converting waste into wealth, we're building a circular economy that benefits both business and planet.